This post originally appeared in early 2016. Cassandra award?

 Looking at the past as prelude much is at stake for the unity of the GOP.
 In 1860 party divisions nearly destroyed the Democratic Party, and launched the nation into a bloody civil war.
 And though Republicans at that time elected our greatest Chief Executive, Abraham Lincoln, the Democrats suffered for decades, marginalized as the party of rebellion.
 And even the best lessons left by the past are still forgotten in the heat of passion by those who know better.
 The Democrats shattered their party unity once again a hundred years later, splintered by the Vietnam War, social unrest, and racial strife.
 This is truly a cautionary tale for today’s splintering Republican Party.

 Zealots do not compromise, and leading GOP candidates are spouting some pretty divisive vitriol.
 Southern Democrats self righteously rejected the national party certain it no longer represented them, and ultimately silenced the party of Jefferson and Jackson for decades.
 The lesson is clear for today’s Republicans.
 By tolerating demagoguery, extremism, and reckless fear-mongering in their field of contenders, the RNC may indeed face a similar demise.
 Now its true that no party can be all things to all citizens, nor should hardened splinter groups run away with the party.

 The American public demands measured and thoughtful candidates—and both parties are expected to provide candidates of merit and substance.

 As Senator Stephen Douglas refused to recognize that the political skies were falling around him, and his party, the modern Republican Party must not.

-Gail Chumbley is the author of the memoir series River of January and River of January: Figure Eight.
-Both available on Amazon and at www.river-of-january.com
+Gail Chumbley is the author of River of January, and River of January: Figure Eight a two-part memoir.
+Available on Kindle